walt-port/prod-e/README.md

 - Public subnets in two AZs with direct internet access through an Internet Gateway
 - Private subnets in two AZs for ECS Fargate services and RDS
+- NAT Gateway in the public subnet allowing private resources to access the internet
 - Application Load Balancer spanning multiple AZs for fault tolerance
 - RDS PostgreSQL database with a subnet group covering multiple AZs

 ### 🆕 Recent Improvements

-The infrastructure was recently updated to support AWS requirements for multi-AZ deployments:
+The infrastructure was recently updated to support AWS requirements and best practices:

 - Application Load Balancer now spans both us-west-2a and us-west-2b
 - RDS database subnet group includes subnets in both us-west-2a and us-west-2b
 - PostgreSQL username was updated to comply with reserved word restrictions
+- NAT Gateway added to enable internet access from private subnets
+- ECS task health checks optimized to use Node.js instead of curl

 ## 🧪 Testing